apache/mina-sshd/docs/event-listeners.md

 peer session - see `DefaultUnknownChannelReferenceHandler` implementation.
 The user may register handlers at any level - client/server, session and/or connection service - the one registered "closest" to connection service will be used.

+An **experimental** `ChannelIdTrackingUnknownChannelReferenceHandler` is available in _sshd-contrib_ package that applies the "leniency" of the `DefaultUnknownChannelReferenceHandler` only if the unknown channel is one that has been assigned in the past - otherwise it throws an exception.
+In order to use it, the handler instance needs to be registered as **both** an `UnknownChannelReferenceHandler` and a `ChannelListener`.

 ### `KexExtensionHandler`

 Provides hooks for implementing [KEX extension negotiation](https://tools.ietf.org/html/rfc8308).